afsalthaj/clojure-web-app/README.md

 ## Why Clojure for Webapp?
 I have seen self acclaimed smarts constantly coming up with the same boring question: `Why the "new thing"? we have the "old thing" working perfectly fine` and then they throw out a few jargons which only they themselves in this universe.....
 Ok!
 So "why Clojure for web-app!"
 Probably the first answer a functional programming approach to develop webapp with a well developed ecosystem and rest is google about easy concurrency, easy abstractions and scalability, properly managed state transitions with clojure!

 I always learned from the smartest colleagues around - the one thing - for last couple of years - not everyone wants `the popular` to solve their problem, nor they believe `the popular` is the best to solve all their problems!
 They don't believe in how many people can read the code.
-They embrace the situation of noone being maintaining their code once deployed.
-The statement is applicable to any ecosystem that embraces functional programming and not just clojure!
+They embrace the situation of noone messing around with an already deployed code.
+If there is anything else remaining by any chance, that's pragmatism - fix issues somehow!
+The statement is applicable to any ecosystem of software engineering - not just functional programming.!

 http://practicalli.github.io/clojure-webapps/introducing-ring/